Nothing cools you down on a hot summer day like a cool, refreshing glass of iced tea.

 Cold brewing uses a much gentler and slower steeping process that, results in a smoother, sweeter tasting tea.
 When you use hot water, tannins are released from the tea leaves into your drink, but with cold water, tannins are not released.
 This means your tea will not taste bitter or harsh.

 It also has the added benefit of not requiring you to heat water, which both saves energy and saves you adding heat to your kitchen, which is likely already too hot in the summer months.
+This also makes it great for times when you don’t have access to a kettle.

 The main drawback is a much longer steeping time.
 Another potential drawback for some (but a huge advantage of others) is that cold-brewed tea contains less caffeine than tea brewed in hot water.